DveloperY0115/texture_fields/readme.md

 <img src="gfx/clips/blackroof.gif" width="40%" />
 </div>

+**This repository is forked from autonomousvision/texture_fields.
+Note that the original repository have some issues regarding project structure & project depdencies.**

 This repository contains code for the paper 'Texture Fields: Learning Texture Representations in Function Space'.

 You can find detailed usage instructions for training your own models and using pretrained models below.